-Staff: The applicant is requesting to establish a Wellness Retreat Center through the Special Uses in Historic Buildings provisions listed in MCC 38.7380.
-The Wellness Retreat Center will contain a health spa for guests that include health monitoring, naturopathy, spa treatments, educational talks on healthy living, and excursions into the Gorge National Scenic Area.
-One of the current property owners, Dr. Heiner Fruehauf, has an extensive professional background in Chinese medicine.
-Dr. Fruehauf specializes in the treatment and prevention of chronic, difficult, and recalcitrant diseases with Chinese herbs.
+Staff: The applicant is requesting to establish a single-family dwelling through the provisions listed in MCC 38.2025(A)(1) and a Retreat Facility through the Special Uses in Historic Buildings provisions listed in MCC 38.2030(A)(10) and associated MCC 38.7380.
+The Wellness Retreat Facility (View Point Inn and Wellness Center) will be located in the building formerly known as the View Point Inn.
+The View Point Inn building will contain a health spa for guests that include health monitoring, naturopathy, spa treatments, educational talks on healthy living, and excursions into the Gorge National Scenic Area.
+One of the current property owners, Dr. Heiner Fruehauf, has a professional background in Chinese medicine who specializes in the treatment and prevention of chronic, difficult, and recalcitrant diseases with Chinese herbs.

-The Wellness Retreat Center will be using the building that is referred to as the View Point Inn.
-Damaged by fire in 2011, the applicant proposes to utilize the existing historic building to reestablish a restaurant for overnight guests and day visitors seeking treatment.
-The restaurant space will primarily be located within the historic building on the ground floor.
-On the second floor of the historic building, the five rooms traditionally associated with lodging at the View Point Inn would be utilized for the same purpose.
+The Wellness Retreat Facility will be using the building that is referred to as the View Point Inn, which was damaged by fire in 2011.
+The applicant proposes to utilize this existing historic building to establish the Wellness Retreat Facility reestablish a restaurant for overnight guests and day visitors seeking treatment.
+The Wellness Retreat Facility will primarily be located within the basement and first floor of the historic building.
+The restaurant space will be located on the ground floor and on the second floor of the historic building; the five rooms traditionally associated with lodging at the View Point Inn would be utilized for the same purpose in this proposal.
+As part of the Wellness Retreat Facility, the applicant also proposes various commercial events.
+The commercial events will include a maximum of eight (8) educational lectures, six (6) seasonal dinners and one (1) Holiday Party per calendar year.

-The View Point Inn building will also be expanded to contain newly created areas.
-The newly expanded additions to building will create additional spaces for treatment rooms, reception space and spa treatment areas.
-To accomplish this conversion of the building into a retreat center, the basement will be excavated and expanded and the attached garage will be demolished and replaced with a larger two-story addition to the historic building.
-The total square footage of the expanded View Point Inn building will be 11,524 square feet of square feet of floor area, of which 5,385 square feet of floor area will be created as new spaces for the retreat and commercial events.
-The commercial events include a maximum of eight (8) educational lectures, six (6) seasonal dinners and one (1) Christmas Party.
+The View Point Inn building will also be expanded to create additional space.
+The newly expanded areas to the building will create additional spaces for treatment rooms, reception space, and spa treatment areas, in addition to a new single-family dwelling.
+To accomplish this addition and conversion of the building into a Wellness Retreat Facility and new single-family dwelling, the basement will be excavated and the attached garage will be converted and expanded to two stories.
+The total size of the expanded View Point Inn building will be 10,368 square feet of floor area, of which 896 square feet of floor area will be created as new spaces that will be excavated for the Wellness Retreat Facility and 689 square feet will be created for the single-family dwelling above the converted garage.